Home > Blog Posts > Why there’s a big need for small loans

 They’re simply people who need a little bit of financial help with paying their phone bills, a mortgage payment, or getting weekly groceries.

-Shockingly, a high proportion of Australians are completely excluded from receiving financial assistance, and so desperately need small loans to assist them.
+Shockingly, a high proportion of Australians are completely excluded from receiving financial assistance, and so desperately need personal loans to assist them.

 That means having credit cards, receiving a car loan, or any other personal loans are out of reach for nearly one in five adults.